jhnrckmnznrs/persistence_images/README.md

 A high-performance Rust implementation for computing persistence images from persistence diagrams, designed for topological data analysis (TDA) workflows.

-The implementation supports voxel spacing correction, anisotropic Gaussian kernels, and parallel computation using Rayon.
+The implementation supports voxel spacing correction, anisotropic (unnormalized) Gaussian kernels, and parallel computation using Rayon.

 ---